Spiro Moisiu

 Spiro Theodori Moisiu, born as Spiro Koxhobashi (5 May 1900 – 12 April 1981), was the Major general of the Albanian National Liberation Army during World War II.
-He was the father of the former President of Albania, Alfred Moisiu.
+He was the father of Alfred Moisiu, who eventually served as President of Albania.

 Early life

 Spiro Moisiu was born on 5 May 1900 in Kavajë, to Theodori Moisiu, an educated merchant fluent in several languages, and Ana Stavri.
 Spiro's father came from the well-known Moisiu family of Kavajë which had roots in the city as far back as the 16th century.
 He was a close relative of the famous actor Alexander Moissi.
 Spiro's grandfather Gregor and Aleksandër's grandfather Kostandin were brothers and the sons of Themistokli Moisiu.
 Theodori was killed in 1913 by the rebels who opposed the Albanian government of Ismail Qemali.
 This left a young Spiro to be raised by his mother.

 Education

-After finishing the elementary school in Kavajë and Durrës he was sent to complete his education in a college in Vienna, Austria.
-He returned from Austria in 1919 and after following a military course directed by German and Austrian instructors in Tirana graduated as lieutenant.
+After finishing two elementary schools in Kavajë and Durrës he was sent to complete his education in a college in Vienna, Austria.
+He returned from Austria in 1919 and after following a military course directed by German and Austrian instructors in Tirana, he graduated as a lieutenant.
 In 1920, as a member of the Albanian governmental forces, Spiro was appointed to the protection forces of the Congress of Lushnje.
 Later that year he was appointed as a chief of staff of the Albanian government brigade fighting against Serb forces in the Martanesh area.
 During the uprising of June 1924, he supported the revolutionary forces led by Fan Noli.
 In December 1924, when Ahmet Zogu returned to Albania supported by Yugoslav forces, he fought against him in the Battle of Tujan.
 After Ahmet Zogu returned to power, Spiro Moisiu did not flee like the majority of his fellow soldiers but remained in Albania profiting from the amnesty that Zogu gave to most of those who had participated in the uprising.